-Credit may also be awarded to students that have successfully passed standardized testing/training for programs such as the CDA credential for the Early Childhood program, Ohio Peace Officer Training Academy Certificate for the Criminal Justice: Law Enforcement program.
+Credit may also be awarded to students that have successfully passed standardized testing/training for programs such as the CDA credential for the Early Childhood program.
 Documentation of completion must be submitted to the Admissions Office.

 Transfer Credit

 Students previously attending an accredited institution recognized by the Council for Higher Education Accreditation may transfer courses as follows: